cuba-platform/masquerade/README.md

    .shouldBe(ENABLED)
 ```

-To check if the element has some properties, use the _shouldHave_ element.
-Here
+To check if the element has some properties, use the `shouldHave` element.
+For example:
-the example of the usage:

 ```java
 welcomeLabel.shouldHave(Conditions.value('Welcome to CUBA!'));